Federals Baseball: Frequently Asked Questions

 Q: If my son was on a team last year, is he guaranteed a spot this year?

 A: No, roster spots are not guaranteed.
 Player selection is based on tryouts and team needs.
 In recent years, some players have competed at the Majors level without being fully prepared.
 To ensure proper development, we will be reshuffling teams so players compete at levels best suited to their skills.
 A player moving from Blue to Red may receive more playing time and opportunities in positions that fit their abilities.
 While these decisions are difficult due to friendships formed, our priority is long-term player development.
+While we are not a win at all costs program (we just happen to win a lot), players are not guaranteed a spot from year to year.

 Costs & Travel